Ninjago: Hands of Time: Release

-On 19 December 2016, a 60-second trailer to promote the season was released on the Lego YouTube channel.
-The season premiered on Cartoon Network on 15 May 2017 with the release of the first episode titled The Hands of Time.
-The subsequent episodes were released throughout May 2017 until the release of the season finale titled Lost in Time on 26 May of the same year.
+On December 19, 2016, a 1-minute trailer to promote the season was released on the Lego YouTube channel.
+The season premiered on Cartoon Network on May 15, 2017 with the release of the first episode titled The Hands of Time.
+The subsequent episodes were released throughout May 2017 until the release of the season finale titled Lost in Time on May 26 of the same year.

 Plot

-Acronix emerges from the time vortex, after being trapped for 40 years, and Master Wu challenges him in combat.
+Acronix emerges from the time vortex after being trapped for 40 years and Master Wu challenges him in combat.
 During the fight, the Forward Time Blade arrives through the vortex and Acronix uses it to hit Wu with a time punch that accelerates his aging.
 Acronix reunites with his brother Krux.
 Wu relates the history of the Hands of Time, twin brothers, who were once allied with the Elemental Masters, but betrayed them.
 Ray and Maya had forged four Time Blades, which Wu and Garmadon used to absorb the twins' elemental powers, before banishing them into the vortex.
 Krux had emerged from the vortex years ago and disguised himself as Dr. Sander Saunders, curator of the Ninjago History Museum.

 The Hands of Time proceed with their master plan.
 Krux has bred an army of Vermillion warriors formed from snakes.
 The twins abduct Cyrus Borg and various workers from Ninjago City to build the Iron Doom, a time-traveling mech.
 The ninja attempt to fight the Vermillion but discover that they can immediately reform upon defeat.
 Kai visits Ninjago History Museum and fights the Time Twins with Nya.
 Krux tells Kai that his parents were traitors and helped the Hands of Time forge the Vermillion armour.
 The Vermillion recover the Slow-Mo Time Blade from the desert, but the ninja take it from them.
 The Vermillion then launch an attack on the Temple of Airjitzu and during the battle, the Hands of Time escape with both Time Blades and Wu as their captive.
 They retrieve the Pause Time Blade from the top of a mountain.